Byron/benchmarksgame-cvs-mirror/bencher/readme.txt

 15) HOW TO SET DIFFERENT OPTIONS FOR DIFFERENT KINDS OF PROGRAM

-15.1) Add a section to the ini file
+15.1) Add a section to bencher/makefiles/my.*.ini

    For example, for the kind of program called nbody